 Calculating an Annual Rate of Inflation

 Consider the simple basket of goods with only three items, represented in Table 22.2.
 Say that in any given month, a college student spends money on 20 hamburgers, one bottle of aspirin, and five movies.
-Prices for these items over four years are given in the table through each time period (Pd).
+The table provides prices for these items over four years through each time period (Pd).
 Prices of some goods in the basket may rise while others fall.
 In this example, the price of aspirin does not change over the four years, while movies increase in price and hamburgers bounce up and down.
-Each year, the cost of buying the given basket of goods at the prices prevailing at that time is shown.
+The table shows the cost of buying the given basket of goods at the prices prevailing at that time.

 |(Pd 1) Price||$3.00||$10.00||$6.00||-||-|